 This security incident experienced by MailChimp risked not only DigitalOcean and its customers but also various organizations.
 Besides DigitalOcean, other MailChimp customers who also experienced account suspension include Cointelegraph, NFT Creators, Edge Wallet, Messari and Decrypt, and Ethereum FESP.
 Even before this latest security breach, MailChimp experienced a similar type of breach on its internal support tools in April 2022.
 This attack targeted its Cryptocurrency or NFT-related customers.
 It was a massive phishing attack that mainly targeted customers of Trezor hardware wallet.

 As discussed, in the latest cyber attack, DigitalOcean’s disclosure mentioned its MailChimp account had an email address from the domain @arxxwalls.com as a sender.
-However, the domain owner said it had been misused by various scams, fake companies, and phishing attacks.
+However, the domain owner said various scams, fake companies, and phishing attacks had misused it.